zetifinance/main-website-2023-fork/content/pages/manufacturers.md

         id placerat orci.
 Cras cursus imperdiet nisl at blandit.
 Fusce vel diam pellentesque, sodales lectus non, blandit diam.
       buttons: []
-  - type: feature_slider
+  - type: grid
+    variant: card
     intro:
       heading: Advantages for manufacturers
-      rich_editor: ""
-    features:
+    list:
+      - list_item:
-      - heading: Attracting New Customers with innovative Pay-as-you-Use financing options
+          heading: Attracting New Customers with innovative Pay-as-you-Use financing options
           rich_editor: Fleets want the ability to pay as they drive, rather than fixed repayments.
 Being able to offer your vehicles with our exclusive, patent-pending pay-per-mile financing option will enable sales and make your vehicles more attractive
+          image: /img/between.png
+      - list_item:
-      - heading: Transparency
+          heading: Transparency
           rich_editor: Current leasing relies on heavy discounts being given by vehicle manufacturers and hidden from the customer.
 Zeti keeps everything transparent, which means that manufacturers are less likely to suffer such heavy discounting
+          image: /img/transparency.png
+      - list_item:
-      - heading: Zero-Emission Focused
+          heading: Zero-Emission Focused
           rich_editor: As our finance is exclusively available for zero-emission capable vehicles, it will drive sales towards that section of your range of vehicles, helping you fulfil your emissions obligations without harming your sales.
+          image: /img/co2.png
   - type: testimonials
     intro:
       heading: Case Studies